 Overnight in Phonsavan.
-Meal plan: Breakfast and dinner.

 Day 18 Phonsavan - Vang Vieng

 Today we travel by road to Vang Vieng, a small village nestled in a scenic bend in the Nam Song River and surrounded by breathtaking limestone scenery.
 This is rapidly becoming Laos's premier destination for eco-tourism.
 The outcrops have inspired many Lao legends and stories in Lao literature and are known as "Phou Suan Mon Nang Eua", meaning "Silk Tree Garden Mountains of the Princess".
 The area also contains an extensive network of caves some of which are outlets for underground streams.